Sport in Tasmania: Women's National Basketball League

 and the Hobart Islanders were champions of the 1991 WNBL season.
 The team was led by three-time WNBL Most Valuable Player and olympian, Kathy Foster.

 The Islanders withdrew from the competition in the mid-1990s.
 Foster was inducted into the Australian Basketball Hall of Fame in 2013.

 Other notable Tasmanian champions include Carla Boyd, who won a bronze medal at the 1996 Summer Olympics and Hollie Grima, who won a silver medal at the 2008 Summer Olympics.
 Contemporary players include Alanna Smith, Tayla Roberts, Zoe Crawford and Taylor Mole.

+After the Islanders' disbandment, Tasmania endured a twenty-nine year absence from WNBL representation.

+The Tasmania Jewels joined the WNBL in the 2026-27 WNBL season.

+following the JackJumpers' success, there is growing support for women's basketball in the state.

 NBL1

-Competing in the NBL1 South conference, Tasmania is represented by three teams in the semi-professional NBL1 league, the Hobart Chargers (men's and women's), the Launceston Tornadoes (women's) and North-West Tasmania Thunder (men's).
+Competing in the NBL1 South conference, Tasmania is represented by two teams in the semi-professional NBL1 league, the Hobart Chargers (men's and women's) and Northern Force (men's and women's).
 Prior to the Chargers joining NBL1, the former Hobart Huskies competed in the inaugural 2019 season.
 The Chargers men's team won their first NBL1 South championship in 2022.

+The Force Were Formed From A Merger Between The Launceston Tornadoes and the North-West Tasmania Thunder At The End Of 2025.

 In the former South East Australian Basketball League (SEABL), the Hobart Chargers men's team were Conference Champions in 1997, 1998, 2000, 2002, 2008, and 2018, and SEABL League Champions in 2008 and 2018.
 The women's team were Conference Champions in 2014.
 The Launceston Tornadoes were women's SEABL League Champions in 1995 and North-West Tasmania were men's Conference Champions in 1996 and 2004.
 The league was superseded by NBL1 in 2019.